saints23githubbeck/fullStackTestApp/README.md

 ### frontend server configuration
 ```
 17. open a new  terminal on visual studio code
-18. cd into frontend folder inside the protranslatingTestApp.
+18. cd into frontend folder inside the fullStackTestApp.
 19 run npm install to install node package manager.

 ```